CSchoel/arbitrary-but-fixed/_drafts/si-units-pitfalls-nominal-zero-crossings.md

 description: >
     Using proper SI units without unit prefixes avoids order of magnitude errors and increases interoperability between models.
     However, they can also bring some pitfalls with them.
-    In this post I explain how to avoid those in Modelica by using nominal values and paying special attention to zero crossings.
+    In this post I explain how to avoid one of these pitfalls in Modelica by using nominal values.
 categories:
 - modelica
 - dynamical systems